Abhijeetbyte/GTN/README.md

-# Honk-Honk
+# GTN
-Honk-Honk is a number game built with JavaScript<br/>
+"Guess the Number" is a number game built with JavaScript<br/>

  Gusse a random number between 1 and 100
 * if the number is guessed correctly, the game ends and the score is displayed